top of page

 1/2 cup grated parmesan

 Feel free to pull up a chair next to the stove and stir while sipping wine, maybe eating some parmesan, too.
-When finished, carefully pour the hot risotto onto a large sheet pan and let cool in the fridge.
+When finished, remove the bay leaf.
+Carefully pour the hot risotto onto a large sheet pan and let cool in the fridge.
 It will take an hour.
-In the meantime, go enjoy more wine and cheese.

 Arancini